quiverjs/quiverjs/README.md

 The [core components](wiki/Core-Components) are currently being developed to provide essential web application features such as caching and authentication.
 With the core components finished, Quiver will be more framework-like with most common features ready out of the box.

-It is your chance to contribute right now by writing common quiver components to build up the Quiver ecosystem.

 ## Community

-Quiver is just starting to build its community.
-Be the first to join the Quiver community!
+Quiver is just starting to build its community, starting with an empty Google Groups.

   - [Google Groups](https://groups.google.com/d/forum/quiverjs)